Tonyyouyou/Gadi_Hint_Guide/README.md

     For more details, refer to `batch_job_example.sh`.

-2. **Using the `transformers` Package's Dataset Class:**
+2. **Using the `transformers` Package Dataset Class:**
    The `transformers` package includes a `datasets` class that allows you to organize your data into a single file.
 This method can also help you manage large datasets efficiently.

     For more details, please visit the [Hugging Face Datasets documentation](https://huggingface.co/docs/datasets/en/index).

 3. **Using Kaldi Supported `flac.ark` Format:**

     Another option is to use the `flac.ark` format supported by Kaldi, which can help manage large numbers of audio files efficiently.

-By utilizing these methods, you can effectively manage the file number limitations on Gadi.

-## Managing Jobs Exceeding 48 Hours
+### Managing Jobs Exceeding 48 Hours

 Gadi has a maximum job runtime limit of 48 hours.
 If you need to run a job for longer than this, you can refer to the `self_submit.sh` script, which contains various methods and examples.
 Here, I will provide the simplest method.